We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 This is the complaint you hear most often.
 When a bot named "Fireflies Notetaker" or "Otter.ai" joins a sales call, prospects notice.
 The reactions range from mild curiosity to outright discomfort.

-- "I had a prospect spend the first five minutes of our demo asking about the bot instead of talking about their needs."
+• A prospect spends the first five minutes of a demo asking about the bot instead of talking about their needs.

-- "My champion told me after the call that their legal team flagged it internally.
-Now I have to deal with a security questionnaire for our notetaker."
+• A champion mentions after the call that their legal team flagged the bot internally.
+Now the rep has to deal with a security questionnaire for their notetaker.

 The core issue is trust.
 In a sales conversation, the rep is trying to build a relationship.
 An unexpected third-party presence in the meeting introduces uncertainty.
 The prospect doesn't know where their data goes, who has access, or what the tool does with their words.